MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_ERROR,
   /// The texture to be presented is already in use for rendering.
   /// Call GetAvailableBuffer to determine an available TextureBuffer to present.
-  /// The developer can technically call SetBuffer multiple times.
+  /// The developer can technically call PresentBuffer multiple times,
-  /// But once they call Present, the TextureBuffer becomes "in use" until
+  /// but the first call make input TextureBuffer "in use" until the browser
-  /// they call SetBuffer and Present on a different TextureBuffer and wait a bit
+  /// renders it and returns the buffer as "recycle" so that it can be a member of
-  /// for the original TextureBuffer to stop being used.
+  /// available buffers.
   COREWEBVIEW2_TEXTURE_STREAM_ERROR_BUFFER_IN_USE,
 } COREWEBVIEW2_TEXTURE_STREAM_ERROR_KIND;